 Tourmaline is a radiant October birthstone with a rich history.
 Originally mined in Sri Lanka, tourmaline became a popular gemstone in Europe for its variety in shape, color presentation, and depth.

-Tourmaline Composition and Significance
+Tourmaline Color and Composition

 Selecting and Wearing October Birthstones